sunrisedangercobb/osx.mkv2m4v/README.md

 # note
 I would highly recommend playing the file before removal of the old.
 Not all .mkv are compatibility canidates!

+This app would like to use a ruby gem called terminal-notifier.
+If it is not installed it will use the basic notifications.

+If you would like to install the gem you can issue this command:
+[sudo] gem install terminal-notifier